blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 ## Make it yours

-I chose Simple.css for this series because it makes HTML look good without any extra work.
+I chose Simple.css for this book because it makes HTML look good without any extra work.
 But I also chose it for its ability to be customized with a handful of CSS variables.
 Even though it’s just colors and fonts, there are endless possibilities for making your site unique.

 I encourage you to explore the world color and experiment with different combinations.
 In the next bonus chapter, I'll cover even more CSS so that you can go beyond Simple and write your own styles.